 Setting up clearly defined roles for the student at the initial meeting will ensure that both parties are satisfied with the experience.
 Depending on the nature of the work, a supervisor may be required.
 Alternatively, letting the student know who they can approach with questions, comments and concerns may suffice.

-When you initially register your organization on the CSL portal you will complete the online community partner declaration.
+When you initially register your organization on Navigator you will complete the online community partner declaration.
 Once the student arrives at their placement, you will complete two forms with them.
 First, there is an agreement form to sign when the student first arrives for their placement.
 Second, the university asks that you complete a safety orientation checklist.
 Periodically we will conduct CSL evaluations.
 These surveys will be optional for you to complete.

 Please work with your CSL coordinator to write up placement opportunities that might appeal to students.
 Often students will go to the organizations nearest to the campus first, and then seek out the most interesting placements after that.